bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ![Picture of setup here](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/BareBreadboard.jpg) *Board setup before all the messy jumper wires.*

 Connect everything together as outlined in the pinout guide.
 Remember that VCC in this scenario is 3.3v.
 Under no circumstances should you connect the temperature sensor, pressure sensor, or DeadOn RTC to the 5v supply on the MKRZero.
-You run the risk of frying your electronics, and then you would be out ~$144!
+You will likely fry the electronics, and then you would be out ~$144!

-After you double check you connections it is time to fire it up!
-Connect your MKRZero to the computer and upload the MKRZero_OpCode.
+Most of the modules can be connected with the standard M/M jumper wire.
+For the temperature and pressure sensors you will need to use some alligator clips to make the proper connections.
+The EC probe will need to connected to the EC circuit via the BNC connector.
+Note that the BNC connector will need to be cut later, but for the bench test and calibration stages, it is okay to leave it on.

 ![Picture of setup with jumper wires here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/MessyWires.jpg)
 *Board setup with jumper wires.*

+After you double check the connections it is time to fire it up!
+Connect your MKRZero to the computer and upload the MKRZero_OpCode.
+Make sure the rtc.autotime() function is uncommented for the first upload.
+After the first upload, comment out the rtc.autotime() function and re-upload.
+We do this so that the RTC maintains the time instead of reverting back to the original upload time evertime it loses power.

 Open the serial monitor (Ctrl+Shift+M).
 If you have everything set up correctly, you should see data printing to the screen in the form of: